 Finally, Namaka caught up with Pele in Hawaii and the sisters battled to death.
 Namaka emerged triumphant, putting out the fires of Pele’s wrath.
 After this, Pele became a spirit and went to live in the Kilauea Volcano.

 The Worship of Madame Pele

-The Hawaiian goddess Pele is still revered by the people of Hawaii and often referred to respectfully as Madame Pele or Tutu Pele, which means grandmother.
-Another name that she is known by is ka wahine ʻai honua, meaning earth eating woman.
+The Hawaiian goddess Pele is still revered by the people of Hawaii and is often referred to respectfully as Madame Pele or Tutu Pele, which means grandmother.
+Another name that she is known by is ka wahine ʻai honua, meaning earth-eating woman.